 The U. S. Department of Education issued a memorandum on this subject a few years ago that may help.
 It was issued by the Director of the Family Policy Compliance Office, the federal agency that administers The Family Educational Rights and Privacy Act (FERPA). .

 The Family Educational Rights and Privacy Act (FERPA) is a Federal law that affords parents the right to have access to their children's education records, the right to seek to have the records amended, and the right to have some control over the disclosure of information from the records.

 FERPA Memorandum: Access to Test Protocols and Answer Sheets.
 In 1997, the the Family Policy Compliance Office of the U. S. Department of Education issued this memorandum about the parent's right to have access to their child's test protocols and answer sheets.
 The parent's right to "inspect and review" education records includes test protocols and answer sheets.
 FERPA does not create an exception for "copyrighted materials."

 FERPA requires that schools comply with a parent's request for access to the student's records within 45 days of the receipt of a request.

 Letter from Director, Family Policy Compliance Office, (September 13, 2005) from the FERPA Online Library.

-California Decision Allows Parents to Receive Copies of Protocols.
-A federal District Court decision, Newport-Mesa Unified Sch.
+A federal District Court judge in Newport-Mesa Unified Sch.
 Dist. v.
-State of California Dept. of Educ., (click to read) published in 371 F.Supp.2d 1170 (C.D.
+State of California Dept. of Educ., 371 F.Supp.2d 1170 (C.D.
 Cal.
-2005), held that providing parents with a copy of test protocols is not a violation of the copyright law, and that parents are permitted such access under the "fair use" provision of the copyright law.
+2005) held that providing parents with a copy of test protocols did not violate copyright law, and that parents are permitted such access under the "fair use" provision of the copyright law.